How to Take Minutes for a Meeting (and why they're important)

 Dos and Don’ts of taking useful meeting minutes

-- Include the meeting date and time.
+- Include the date and time.
 Also, consider including the list of attendees with their titles.

-- Document all meeting proceedings where voting happens, including the outcome of the vote.
+- Document all proceedings where voting happens, including the outcome of the vote.

 - Remain objective: the language should be clear, unbiased, and easy to understand.
 Minimize the use of adverbs and adjectives to prevent bias.

 - Write a transcript: note down important decisions, action points, problems, and proposed solutions.

 - Include personal opinions/comments: Your minutes should be professional, unbiased, and equitable.

 - Stay too long without typing the minutes.

 - Handwrite the minutes.

 Trying to capture everything that’s discussed in a meeting can be overwhelming – especially when a single person is in charge.
 But when you remember how valuable the time of each person in the meeting is, it’s clear just how important it is that you make the most of your time together.
 So at the risk of being overly dramatic, ensuring that everything is well documented truly can make the difference between a productive meeting and an unproductive one.